innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 }
 ```

-Well, that is mouthful, for sure.
-Let us look at each piece.
+Well, that is a mouthful, for sure.

+## The Explanation
+Let us look at each piece separately.

-## Declare agent
+### Declare agent
 ```groovy
 agent { node { label 'tensorflow' } }
 ```